Smith-AP-CS-A-18-19/homework-5-sharmcha/README.md

 ## As always...
 Make sure that you include your first and last name in the comment section at the very beginning of the Java file; if I cannot determine whose homework this is, I cannot give you credit.

+## Feedback
+Passed, but you changed the name of the substring method to substrings, which made grading this very difficult...
+10/10